spcl/rFaaS/docs/tutorial.md

 to allocate an executor and submit function invocations over the RDMA network.

-A resource manager is an integral component of the system, as it provides executors with global management of billing and it distributes data on active executor servers to clients.
+A resource manager is an integral component of the system, as it provides executors with global billing management and distributes data on active executor servers to clients.
-Here, we skip the deployment of resource manager for simplicity.
+On small deployments with just a few executor servers, we can bypass this step.
-On small deployments with just few executor servers, we can bypass this step.
+Here, we begin with a simple deployment that uses executor manager only, and then show a full deployment with three components: resource manager, executor manager, and rFaaS client.

 ### RDMA Configuration

 rFaaS currently supports InfiniBand and RoCE devices through the ibverbs library.
 If you do not own such a device, you can still emulate it on a regular Ethernet network with [SoftROCE](https://github.com/SoftRoCE).
-This kernel driver allows to create an emulated RDMA device on top of a regular network.
+This kernel driver allows creating an emulated RDMA device on top of a regular network.
 Of course, it won't be able to achieve the same performance as a regular RDMA device but it will implement a similar set of functionalities.